-Enforcement possibilities of Noteholders are furthermore limited because of the fact that the Guarantors cannot be subject to bankruptcy proceedings as they do not constitute enterprises under Book XX of the Belgian Code of Economic Law.
+Enforcement possibilities of Noteholders are furthermore limited because of the fact that the Guarantors cannot be subject to bankruptcy proceedings under Book XX of the Belgian Code of Economic Law.
 Please also refer to the risk factor entitled "The Guarantors cannot be subject to bankruptcy proceedings and, potentially along with the Issuer, benefit from immunity of execution, which impacts the enforcement options of the Noteholders".